 — United (@united) April 10, 2017

 The response was, arguably, the first part where United tripped up as they did not give clear details as to who the “proper authorities” were.
 This led to a lot of confusion and created the image that United was inept at, or even trying to avoid, dealing with the incident.

 — PeterMurtagh (@PeterMurtagh) April 10, 2017

 — Lincoln Film & Media (@LincolnMedia) April 11, 2017

-The height of United’s indifference to the situation was the ill-phrased statements released by the company and Munoz.
+But, what was considered to be the height of United’s indifference to the situation was the ill-phrased statements released by the company as well as Munoz himself.
 Instead of acknowledging the main issue of Dao being forcibly dragged off the plane, the statements tried to re-frame the incident using the now infamous terms “overbooked” and “passenger re-accommodation”.
 This was despite there being solid online evidence in the form of several videos.

 Munoz’s response, in particular, was heavily criticized for showing a significant lack of empathy for the badly injured passenger.